There's More To Look Forward To After Peaking Professionally

 Interview Highlights

-On data that shows that our professional abilities decline earlier than we had been hoping
+On data that show our professional abilities decline earlier than we had been hoping

 In virtually every field, we find that people decline before they think they're going to decline.
-There's a reason that that the mandatory retirement age for air traffic controllers is 56 years old.
+There's a reason that the mandatory retirement age for air traffic controllers is 56 years old.
 They peak out in their ability to do that high-concentration mental work.

 It tells us something about the way that the human brain works — something that's very depressing at first but it turns out that it can be illuminating and even really encouraging once you dig a little bit deeper.